-Give me a kiss, my darling, do," He said, as he gazed in her eyes so blue.
-'I won't," she said; "you lazy elf, Screw up your lips and help yourself."

-No man should be a judge in his ow
+"Give me a kiss, my darling, do," He said, as he gazed in her eyes so blue.
+'I won't," she said: "you lazy elf, Screw up your lips and he'p yourself."
+A letter head-The postage-stamp.
+No man should be a judge in his own cause.
 There is not much color to gin, yet it can scarcely be called a sober tint.
 Strange as it may appear, it is usually cold day for a man when he is "fired."
-"Woman feels where man thinks," say writer.
+"Woman feels where man thinks," says writer.
 Yes, that's why man is bald.
 The Virginia Republicans have organized State League.

-A vear of time brings wisdom.
-The trees are not so green as they were last ummer.

-If there is anything more contrary than an obstinate woman it is a right-handed lock on a left-handed door.
+A year of time brings wisdom.
+The trees are not so green as they were last If there is anything more contrary than an obstinate woman it is a right-handed lock on a left-handed door.
 Coal is so high in Chattanooga that the coal dealer barely speaks to an ordinary editor or colonel.
 Looking at it from a feminine point of view, a bridegroom is always insignificant until he becomes a widower.
 Many a man "mounts the rostrum" now days who hasn't real ability enough to warrant his "going on the stump."
-It is true that the busiest man is the happiest man, but he often doesn't have time to realize it.
+It is true that the busicst man is the happiest man, but he often doesn't have time to realize it.
 A cold is now defined as a state of neryous collapse, and a stimulating plan of treatment is advised.
-It is not the cloven foot but the cloven breath that gives a man away after he has been out to see another man. been out to see another man.
-"Yes," said the landlady, sadly, "appearances are deceitful, but disappearance are still more so.
-The days begin to lengthen, and so does he face of the man who looks at his emptying coal-bin.
-Economy is the road to wealth, but great many people keep wearing themselves ut upon the road after they get there.
-This is leap year, and the favorite excla mation of the waiting maiden is: "Why don't you speak for yourself, John?"
-A man cannot always remember a thing by pasting it in his hat.
-Some method hould be contrived to paste it in his head.
+It is not the cloven foot but the cloven breath that gives a man away after he has been out to see another man.

+"Yes," said the landlady, sadly, "appearances are deceitful, but disappearances are still more so.
+The days begin to lengthen, and so does the face of the man who looks at his emptying coal-bin.
+Economy is the road to wealth, but a out upon the road after they get there.
+This is leap year, and the favorite exclamation of the waiting maiden is: "Why don't you speak for yourself, John?"
+A man cannot always remember a thing pasting it in his bat Some method should be contrived to paste it in his head.
 "What is more lovely than a peaceful grandmother?" asks an exchange.
 Her granddaughter.
-If this is not the right nswer, we give it up.
+If this is not the right answer, we give it up.
 The woman who married her husband for money never complains that he doesn't kiss her as much as he did before the wedding took place.
 He-This must be the place.
-She-Stop;

-ng-house.
-He-O, yes it is, I smell the For every ten hundred dollars expended lon't ring; this doesn't look like a board-

-Teacher-Correct the sentence: "The iquor which the man bought was drank."

-Mexico, a few drys since, that a circus proprietor had to suild a fire around his elephant to keep him from freezing.

-"I don't mince matters, I can tell you, observed Mrs. Brown at dinner yesterday.
-I should say not, judging from this mine pie," Grumbled Brown.
-Old Man (calling down stairs to daughter)
+She-Stop; don't ring: this doesn't look like a boarding-house.
+He-O, yes it is.
+I smell the onions.
+For every ten hundred dollars expended for flour in this country, it is said that fifteen hundred dollars are spent for tobacco.
+Teacher-Correct the sentence: iquor which the man bought was drank."
+Smart Boy-The man which bought the liquor was drunk.
+The cold was so severe at Monterey.
+Mexico, a few days since, that a circus proprietor had to build a fire around his "I don't mince matters, I can tell you," observed Mrs. Brown at dinner yesterday.
+"I should say not, judging from this mince pie," G: ambled Brown.
+Old Man (cailing down stairs to daughter) -Clara!
+Daughter-Yes, papa?
+Old Man elephant to keep him from freezing.